The Grumpiest Fish in the sea

 What a looker!

 However, if you’ve read The Strangest Thing in the Sea, you’ll know that the red-lipped bat fish is not included.
 Even I’m surprised!
-It lost out to a competitor who also lives in coral reefs and shallow waters, is also a terrible swimmer, is also lumpy and grumpy, and also has hairy skin tags.
+It lost out to a competitor who also lives in shallow waters, also is a terrible swimmer, also is lumpy and grumpy, and also has hairy skin tags.
 The Hairy Frogfish!

 Here’s the hairy frogfish in my book (above) and the real-life version (below).